Back to Blog Market Updates

 Price Ranges by Community

-- St. John: $350K–$550K (New construction booming)
+• St. John: $350K–$550K (Median $440K, new construction booming)

-- Crown Point: $280K–$500K+ (Historic downtown, diverse options)
+• Crown Point: $280K–$500K+ (Median $325K, historic downtown, diverse options)

 The Bottom Line

-Whether you’re buying or selling in NW Indiana, having a knowledgeable, strategic realtor in your corner makes all the difference.
+Whether you’re buying or selling in Northwest Indiana, having a knowledgeable, strategic realtor in your corner makes all the difference.
 I want you to feel confident, not pressured.
 Let’s have a conversation about your goals and create a plan that works.

 Frequently Asked Questions